 Hospitals can pose an interesting case for IMPLAN analysis.
 Many are large institutions with immense buying power.
 But even the smallest of hospitals are anchor institutions, rooted in our communities and unlikely to close or move.

 Hospitals will be classified differently in IMPLAN depending on their legal status and how they operate.
-They also may have facilities that fall under more than one IMPLAN Sector.
+They also may have facilities that fall under more than one IMPLAN Industry.

-Across the United States in 2017, hospitals accounted for 2.5% of total Output and 2.6% of total Employment.
-Hospital services were split between the Hospital Sector (76.981%) and State/Local Government Non-Education (23.019%).
+Across the United States in 2018, Hospital services were split between the Hospital Industry (76.864%) and State/Local Government Other Services (23.136%).
 This means that about ¾ of hospitals across the country are privately held or are nonprofits, while ¼ are run by state and local governments.
 This data can be found for your study area on the Regions screen by navigating to

 Social Accounts >